tarotez/sortpipe/README.md

   b.
 "Time units" should be set to seconds.

   c.
 Set "digitizing frequency" to the proper value (such as 30000 Hz).
-You can check it in rez.mat file's "opt" variable.
+You can check it in "rez.mat" file's "opt" variable.

   Once open by Plexon Offline Sorter, do manual sorting if necessary.
 You can skip the offline sorting procedure, if you think automatic sorting was good enough.